Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: MAC Protocol Learning

 \subsection{Online Learning Mechanism}

 While Theorem \ref{th:3} guarantees that, under mild changes in the node activation distribution \(p\), the trained transmission strategy $\{\pi^*_{l, n}\}_{l,n}$ is capable of maintaining satisfactory performance with bounded degradation $\vert \xi' - \xi'' \vert$, practical scenarios may experience severe distribution shifts in \(p\).
 In these cases, $\{\pi^*_{l, n}\}_{l,n}$ could suffer from significant performance degradation.
 To overcome this issue, we propose an online learning mechanism to tune the offline trained strategy and adapt it to the shifted activation statistics in a real-time manner.
 The online learning mechanism is based on a reward-driven policy gradient approach as well, where the objective remains to maximize the expected success rate $\mathbb{E}[\,\xi \mid \mathbf{\Psi},\,p\,]$ over the transmission decisions taken by all active nodes.
 Similarly to the offline training procedure, it computes the instantaneous objective at each time step and leverages the latter to update neural networks' parameters with policy gradient, while requiring only feedback from the central controller for objective computation based on acknowledgments of successful transmissions.

-Specifically, given the offline trained policies $\{\pi^*_{l, n}\}_{l,n}$ with parameters $\{\boldsymbol{\theta}^*_{l, n}\}_{l,n}$, we consider two online tuning strategies: (i) \textit{full adaptation}, which updates all parameters of $\{\pi^*_{l, n}\}_{l,n}$, and (ii) \textit{partial adaptation}, which updates only a subset of parameters while freezing the others.
-The former adapts more thoroughly to distribution shifts in time-varying environments and may yield better performance, while the latter reduces computational cost and speeds up the real-time online learning procedure, which is beneficial in resource-constrained settings.
+Crucially, to comply with strict URLLC latency and energy budgets, this mechanism relies on the decoupling of the \emph{real-time transmission path} (inference) from the \emph{asynchronous online tuning path} (gradient update).
+During the active transmission phase, nodes execute a single forward pass of their policies to make immediate MAC decisions.
+The gradient-based policy updates are executed asynchronously in the background upon receiving the central controller's feedback, ensuring that the critical transmission sequence is never blocked.